 Raccoon dogs are an East Asian breed that resembles a raccoon but are in fact canids, which are farmed under the most horrific conditions in China, where they are often skinned alive for their fur.
 Undercover investigations have revealed disturbing video footage showing the torture these animals endure before being killed.

-Furthermore, fake fur products across the world may even contain fur from domestic dogs and cats – often stolen pets – originating from China, where they are captured, housed, transported and killed in the most horrifying manner.
+These are not isolated cases.
+Furthermore, fake fur products across the world may even contain fur from domestic dogs and cats – often stolen pets – originating from China, where they are captured, housed, transported, and killed in the most horrifying manner.

 According to PETA, “more than half the fur in the U.S. comes from China, where millions of dogs and cats are bludgeoned, hanged, bled to death, and often skinned alive for their fur.
 Chinese fur is often deliberately mislabeled, so if you wear any fur, there’s no way of knowing for sure whose skin you’re in.”

-What Can You Do?
+What Can You Do to Support Angora?

+Obviously, avoid purchasing genuine fur products or garments with fur trim, including Angora products for a start.
 The Humane Society of the United States warns people to take precautions when buying faux fur products to ensure that they are in fact buying fake fur products and not inadvertently supporting the cruel and barbaric fur industry.

-In their Field Guide to Telling Animal Fur from Fake Fur they provide several tips on how to assess whether fur is fake or whether it originated from a hapless animal that suffered unbelievable pain and trauma before it adorned the garment you are about to purchase.
+In their Field Guide to Telling Animal Fur from Fake Fur, they provide several tips on how to assess whether fur is fake or whether it originated from a hapless animal that suffered unbelievable pain and trauma before it adorned the garment you are about to purchase.

 - Part the fur and check the base of the fur to see whether it consists of animal skin, a sure sign it is animal fur.
 Faux fur will usually have a threaded base from which the hairs of the ‘fur’ emerge.

-- If you own the garment, remove a few hairs from the garment and burn with a cigarette lighter, taking care not to set the garment, yourself, or anything nearby alight.
+- If you own the garment, remove a few hairs from the garment and burn it with a cigarette lighter, taking care not to set the garment, yourself, or anything nearby alight.
 When burnt, animal hair smells like burning human hair, while synthetic hair does not.

-- Check the ends of the hairs to see if they taper; if they do they you can be assured that they come from an animal, as to date fake hairs are not manufactured with tapered ends.
+- Check the ends of the hairs to see if they taper; if they do you can be assured that they come from an animal, as to date fake hairs are not manufactured with tapered ends.
 However, if they do not taper, they may still have come from an animal that was sheared or plucked.